-Are the following points relevant (directly connected) to the question in activity 1?
+Are the following points relevant (directly connected) to the question in exercise 1?

 How many of the ideas from task 2 are included?